El Taco logo

 October 1973, El Taco.
 View from the parking lot, showing the drive-through window area.

-August 1973, El taco.
+August 1973, El Taco.
 It was on the northwest corner of Tweedy Blvd and Dearborn Ave.

 May 1973.
 El Taco employees Carolyn Florez and Alfonso Vicuña working the drive-thru window.